JordynMarcellus/testing-workshop-slides/src/slides.md

 - Hi, I'm Jordyn.
     - This is my first time running a workshop, so we're all learning today!

 - Who are you?

-Why do you want to learn testing?
+- Why do you want to learn testing?

+- What do you want to get out of today?

 ---

 # My teaching philosophy

 - The best way to learn is by doing

 - Start small, iterate quickly

 - I want you to struggle a **little bit**
     - [why?](https://twitter.com/jessiewillms/status/1075179385072873472)